DizzyBHigh/display-innovations-theme/README.md

-# Base5Designs - Display Innovations
+# Heisenberg - Zeek Starter Theme

-This is The theme for the http://display-innovations.com wordpress site.
-It is based on the Hesienberg Zeek Starter theme, based on <a href="http://underscores.me/">Underscores</a> and Foundation for Sites, version ^6.2.4.
+This is the Zeek Starter theme, based on <a href="http://underscores.me/">Underscores</a> and Foundation for Sites, version ^6.2.4.

-The Original Heisenberg theme has been heavily modified.

-This theme uses CMB2 Meta Boxes for content specific to Display Innovations.

 ## Prerequisites
 * Node.js 4.x.x and npm 2.x.x